Two approaches to the holomorphic modular bootstrap: Examples

 Table \ref{tab1} lists the values of $(\alpha,\beta,\gamma)$ for all the $(2,0)$ RCFTs obtained by MMS.
 Further, the last column lists the minimum value of $b$ for which $\mathbb{W}$ is admissible.
 We have checked this for the first fifty terms and hence the positivity is only conjectural.
 These $(2,6)$ examples have been shown to be realised as RCFTs in \cite{Chandra:2018ezv}.

 \definecolor{mColor1}{rgb}{0.9,0.9,0.9} \definecolor{mColor2}{gray}{0.8} \definecolor{mColor3}{gray}{1.0}

 Similarly, we can generate $(2,8)$ admissible characters starting from the known $(2,2)$ admissible characters.
 Table \ref{tab2} lists the $(2,8)$ admissible characters that we obtain for $b>b_\text{min}$.
 This generates the second half of the $(2,8)$ admissible characters listed in Eq.
 (3.61) of \cite{Das:2023qns}.
-The method of